 What to Do After a Car Accident in Tampa, FL

-The moments after a car accident can be incredibly disorienting, especially if you were hurt.
+The moments after a car accident can be incredibly disorienting, especially if you are in pain resulting from the accident.
 You may not know what to do immediately after the crash or in the days and weeks that follow.
 Fortunately, an experienced auto accident lawyer can guide you through this stressful time.

 Scroll down for advice from Brooks Law Group about what to do after a Tampa car accident.
 If you need personalized assistance, call or contact us today for a free consultation with one of our experienced auto accident lawyers.